 Efinity is a metaverse that, at its core, is a space for artists to turn their digital art work and other assets into blockchain NFTs.
 These flexible cross-platform NFTs can also uniquely be integrated into any space including games.
 This company boasts the hands-on approach of helping users manage and monetize their work in its virtual space.
 Efinity offers a market where the artists can sell their work and foster the feeling of exclusivity through this NFT space.

 Read: 7 Ways Marketers Can Use the Metaverse

 While AmazeVR is not a metaverse platform, the entertainment experiences it offers is a unique look into what the future holds for the ideal metaverse.
 This virtual reality platform creates events that allow concert goers to gather in a theater with the AmazeVR VR headsets and enjoy a more intimate experience with their favorite artists than the traditional concert.
 Though users will be in the same space, they will interact virtually using their own avatars.
 This has the potential to level the virtual playing field for their audiences who may not be able to access the front-row feeling at a typical event.

 The prospect of a global metaverse not only changes how users interact, it challenges the marketing priorities of businesses.
 These metaverse platforms are not only useful for larger brands – smaller businesses can leverage these opportunities to gain new interest in their brands.
 While the creation of the larger metaverse happens before us, smaller companies should start thinking about the best metaverse platform for their brand.
 Create a game centric world for younger audiences or future buyers using Roblox?
 Focus on building virtual hubs to invite potential consumers into with Sandbox or Decentraland?
-Sell the NFTs that everyone wants but only few can have with Efinity?
-These platforms take real world events and allow their consumers to enjoy a fully immersive experience that hinges genuine interactions.
+Sell the NFTs that everyone wants but only a few can have with Efinity?
+These platforms take real-world events and allow their consumers to enjoy a fully immersive experience that hinges on genuine interactions.